 You may install FlagShip in any directory of your choice.
-The default is "C:\FlagShip7", you optionally may use other, or the system directory "C:\Program Files\FlagShip7".
-All FlagShip binaries, libraries, tools and examples will be stored in this folder and its subdirectories.
+The default is the folder "C:\FlagShip8" on your hard disk (recommended), you optionally may use other, e.g. the system folder "C:\ProgramFiles\FlagShip8" etc. All FlagShip binaries, libraries, tools and examples will be stored in this folder and its sub-directories.
 There are no interferences with other FlagShip versions (if such are available on your computer).

 Next, you may specify the directory where your source files resides or will reside.
-The default setting is your home folder, but it is recommended to change it according to your needs, e.g. D:\Sources\Test etc. Note: the "FlagShip7 Console" environment (see chapter 6) will start in the specified folder.
+The default setting is your home folder, but it is recommended to change it according to your needs, e.g. D:\Sources\Test etc. Note: the "FlagShip8 Console" environment (see chapter 6) will start in the specified folder.

-If you have purchased activation key for the add-on library "FS2 Toolbox", activate the corresponding check box.
+If you have purchased activation key for the addon library "FS2 Toolbox", activate the corresponding check box.
 If you don't have it, let it unchecked.
 This library contains many additional functions (windowing, serial communication, statistics etc).
 All functions are call-compatible to Clipper's NT2/CA Toolbox functions.
 See further details in the online manual sect FS2